andrew0/SiriusXM/README.md

 This script creates a server that serves HLS streams for SiriusXM channels.
 To use it, pass your SiriusXM username and password and a port to run the server on.
 For example, you start the server by running:
 `python sxm.py myuser mypassword 8888`

-Then in a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a channel at http://127.0.0.1:8888/channel_id.m3u8 where channel_id is an ID for the channel you want to listen to.
+Then in a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a channel at http://127.0.0.1:8888/channel.m3u8 where "channel" is the channel name, ID, or Sirius channel number.

 Here's a list of some of the channel IDs: